lucaGazzola/sudoku-solver/README.md

 # sudoku-solver
-This is a naive implementation which only uses the "Searching for Single Candidates" technique explained in [this](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/sudoku/techniques) article
+This is a simple implementation of a sudoku solver using the backtracking algorithm explained [here](https://www.youtube.com/watch?v=G_UYXzGuqvM)